Sökresultat

 The Israel-Palestine conflict: external pressure is needed to bring the parties to the negotiating table

+This article is over 5 years old, and the information may therefore be outdated.
 Strong external pressure is needed to stop the violence between Israel and Hamas, which has harvested immense humanitarian suffering on both sides.
 And it must happen quickly, according to Peace and conflict researcher Lisa Strömbom.
-The UN warns of full-scale war if the ongoing violence between Israel and Hamas continues to escalate.
-Hundreds, many of them children, have been killed in the attack
+The UN warns of full-scale war if the ongoing violence between Israel and Hamas cont

 New Blood Test Shows Great Promise in the Diagnosis of Alzheimer’s Disease